scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Containers
 ----------

-Containers_ [1]_ "are technologies that allow you to package and isolate applications with their entire runtime environment—all of the files necessary to run."
+Containers_ [1]_ are technologies that allow you to package and isolate applications with their entire runtime environment—all of the files necessary to run.
 Containers are particularly well suited for reproducibility, each container contains a system image, a copy of source code, installed dependencies, and data to be used.
 These are stored in a static file called an Image.